mikecolbert/3400-movies-web-app/README.md

-# 3400-web_app
+# HW12-BAIS3400

-BAIS:3400/6400 - homework using App Services, MySQL, Active Directory, and Key Vault
+BAIS:3400/6400 - homework using App Services, MySQL, Active Directory, and Key Vault to create a database driven web application.